 This scholarship can be combined with the First Residency without Residency Fee Offer and one other tuition reduction, such as, but not limited to, one of the following:

-If a student has more than one tuition reductions (excluding the First Residency without Residency Fee Offer) applying to their account when being awarded a scholarship, the tuition reduction with the highest life-time value will be retained, and dispersements from all other tuition reductions will end simultaneously the start of the scholarship fund dispersements.
+If a student has more than one tuition reductions (excluding the First Residency without Residency Fee Offer) applying to their account when being awarded a scholarship, the tuition reduction with the highest life-time value will be retained, and disbursements from all other tuition reductions will end simultaneously the start of the scholarship fund disbursements.

 Only one scholarship award can be applied to a student’s tuition.

 This scholarship is not managed by Walden University’s Office of Financial Aid.
-Please call an enrollment advisor at 855-646-5286 for more information.
+Please call an enrollment specialist at 855-646-5286 for more information.

 †Some restrictions apply.
 See scholarship eligibility and funding for more information.